corlab/wildfly-camunda-feature-pack/README.md

 ![Galleon Pack Template Java CI](https://github.com/wildfly/wildfly-feature-pack-template/workflows/Galleon%20Pack%20Template%20Java%20CI/badge.svg)

-# Wildfly Galleon Feature Pack Template
+# Wildfly Camunda Feature Pack
 A template Galleon feature pack to provision a new subsystem into WildFly using Galleon.
 It is runnable as-is, and provides a very basic subsystem which supplies a CDI `@Produces` method.
 Instances from this `@Produces` method are available to your deployments when your subsystem is